lurgh/infinitive-jkp717/README.md

   * Review API enhancements from the Will1604 fork to see if anything useful to pick up
   * MQTT: potentially add a "system ID" and maybe support a read-only option
   * MQTT: add homeassitant discovery topics for the Climate entities (all the primitive sensors and controls already have it)
-  * MQTT: controls to change overrideDuration
+  * MQTT: controls to change per-zone overrideDuration
+  * MQTT: ensure published data goes stale/unavailable when infinitive stops or fails in various ways
   * Consider moving the per-zone "bonus" sensors into a single JSON attributes object compatible with MQTT Climate integration

 This README has been updated with some info about this fork but more needs to be written.